 SingTel myBusiness is an online portal that is focused on helping Small and Medium Enterprises (SMEs) in Singapore by simplifying their adoption process of information and communications technology.
-It serves as an online resource of business, innovation and technology news within the community, Software-as-a-Service apps, and aggregated opportunities like grants and assistance schemes.
+It serves as an online resource for business, innovation, and technology news within the community, Software-as-a-Service apps, and aggregated opportunities like grants and assistance schemes.

-I was brought in to unify their brand assets and create a consistent corporate communication across their portal, digital ads and traditional collaterals.
+I was involved in auditing and unifying their brand assets, and creating a consistent corporate communication across their portal, digital ads, and traditional collaterals.
 This project required a great amount of research and interviews as different ‘pillars’ of the brand were owned by various departments, resulting in a non-unified tone of voice, imagery and content groupings in their communication materials.
-Furthermore, there was no guidelines besides the parent company’s brand guidelines, resulting in an almost free-for-all art and tone direction, which was confusing and caused this business entity to be perceived with different personalities.

-Since there was a possibility of adding or removing these pillars in the future and there isn’t a definitive roadmap, this was not a sustainable solution.
-Instead, the pillars’ association to colours were removed.
-A new palette was designed, keeping in mind the stakeholders’ requests for loud and vibrant colours that complements the parent brand colour and the gradient commonly used in their flagship stores.
+As there was a possibility of adding or removing these pillars in the future roadmap, this wasn’t going to be a sustainable solution moving forward.
+The association was removed and a new palette was designed, keeping in mind the stakeholders’ requests for loud and vibrant colours that complements the parent brand colour and the gradient commonly used in their flagship stores.

-Application example of palette Option B on illustrations.
+An application example of palette Option B on illustrations

-Most of the effort and time in this project’s timeline was spent identifying all UI patterns used.
-While documenting existing patterns of the current site, issues like duplication of functionalities and inconsistent UIs resulted in an unanticipated but necessary revision of content templates and UIs.
+Most of the effort and time in this project’s timeline was spent identifying and auditing all existing UI patterns.
+While documenting them, issues like duplication of functionalities with inconsistent UIs resulted in a necessary revision of UI components and content templates.

 Pages from the Website Components section.